-After porcelain veneers are placed, we often notice that the health of the patient's gums improves.
+After porcelain veneers are placed, we often notice that the health of the patient’s gums improves.
 In some cases this is because the teeth now have a more ideal contour that tends to lend to healthy gums.
 In other cases, it is because the patient, who now has beautiful teeth instead of unsightly ones, has a greater motivation to take care of them, much as the owner of a nice car will take pride in washing, maintaining, and protecting it.
-If you do happen to notice that the gums become puffy or begin to bleed around any of these laminates, or if you notice an area that begins to snag floss, it's an indication that something is amiss.
-Please make an appointment to have them cleaned and checked.
+If you do happen to notice that your gums become puffy or begin to bleed around porcelain veneers, or if you notice an area that begins to snag floss, it’s an indication that something is amiss.
+Please have your dentist check either of these situations.

 The resin used to bond the porcelain to the teeth can be susceptible to stain.
 Staining and deterioration is accelerated by alcoholic beverages, which soften the surface of the resin.
-Avoid highly abrasive toothpastes, as they can scratch the margins.
+Also avoid highly abrasive toothpastes.
+While they won’t scratch the porcelain, they can cause the bonding resin to be abraded.
 A toothpaste that is an excellent cleaner and is also gentle is Supersmile whitening toothpaste.
 It is available from cosmetic dental offices, but not from stores.
-We make it available from our web site for a discount.
+Check this link for information on how to purchase Supersmile.

 Porcelain veneers are not designed to withstand sharp impacts and they can fracture, just as your natural teeth can fracture.
 Do not bite pins, nails, bottles, etc., and do not strike them with hard objects.
 If you engage in contact sports, wear a mouth protector.